mikful/mike-blog/_posts/2020-11-03-multi-label-audio-classifier-heroku-fastai-docker.md

 ## Inference

-The inference code can be seen within [server.py](https://github.com/mikful/audio-app-mf-ct-heroku/blob/master/app/server.py) file.
+The inference code can be seen within the [server.py](https://github.com/mikful/audio-app-mf-ct-heroku/blob/master/app/server.py) file.
 This was based on the code used within my [Orchid Classifier App with fastai, Render and Flutter](https://mikful.github.io/blog/fastai/jupyter/render/flutter/2020/09/16/orchid-classifier-fastai-render-flutter-2.html), but has been modified to take an audio file stream and perform inference on the bytes data.

 The main functions within the `server.py` file are fairly self evident as per the Orchid Classifier app, in that it downloads the `export.pkl` file and then loads it into a new fastai `Learner`.